gaia-platform/GaiaPlatform/scratch/wayne/navigation/README.md

 This example has a test program that uses a simple set of airport types to demonstrate connection and navigation through sets of records.

-The gaia_object_t implementation contains temporary changes to manage an array of pointers for each record.
+The gaia_object_t implementation uses a temporary wrapper for the storage engine to manage an array of pointers for each record.
 These pointers are each part of connections to other records in 1:N (parent to child) relationships.

 The build process generates two headers from `airport.fbs`.
 One is `airport_generated.h` and the other one is `airport_gaia_generated.h`.
 The second one is ignored because `airport.h`